 - The bond level between the producer and the idol in a production run.
 Increasing the bond level improves the efficacy of their Memory Appeal.
 Bonus points for five actually being the maximum level.

 - The bond level between the idol and her support members in a production run.
 These bond levels increase the likelihood of an Excellent training session happening.

 - Finally, the trust level is one that carries over between production runs.
 Increasing an idol's trust level usually rewards you with items.

 - Limit Break: Memory Appeals.
 They get stronger as you increase your idol's affection towards you.
 They can also be further bolstered by a Link Appeal.

-- Shout-Out: Kaho actually strikes the OOO Henshin pose in an animation.
+- Shout-Out: Kaho actually strikes the Kamen Rider OOO Henshin pose in an animation.

-- With Great Power Comes Great Insanity: Some stronger appeals uses your idol's Mental to be used.
-They do recover after the lives end, though.
+- With Great Power Comes Great Insanity: Some stronger appeals use your idol's Mental to be used.
+They do recover after the live performance ends, though.